integralfx/MemTestHelper/DDR4 OC Guide.md

      * Asrock: CPU VDDCR_SOC Voltage.
 If you can't find that, you can use SOC Overclock VID hidden in the AMD CBS menu.
        * [VID values](https://www.reddit.com/r/Amd/comments/842ehb/asrock_ab350_pro4_guide_bios_overclocking_raven/).
      * Asus: VDDCR SOC.
-     * Gigabyte: (Dynamic) Vcore SOC.
+     * Gigabyte: (Dynamic<sup>1</sup>) Vcore SOC.
-       * Note that dynamic Vcore SOC is an offset voltage.
+       * <sup>1</sup>Dynamic Vcore SOC is found on certain Gigabyte motherboards and is an offset voltage.
 Therefore, the base voltage can change automatically when increasing DRAM frequency.
 For example, +0.100 V at DDR4-3000 might result in 1.10 V actual, but +0.100V at DDR4-3400 might result in 1.20v actual.
      * MSI: CPU NB/SOC.
 3. Set DRAM voltage to 1.40 V. If you're using ICs that roll over above 1.35 V, set 1.35 V.
    * "Roll over" means that the IC becomes more unstable as you increase the voltage, sometimes to the point of not even POSTing.
    * ICs that are known to roll over above 1.35 V include but are not limited to: 8 Gb Samsung C-die and older Micron/SpecTek ICs (before M8E).
-   * To find what voltage to use for your IC, refer to this [list](#maximum-recommended-daily-voltage)
+   * To find what voltage to use for your IC, refer to the [maximum recommended daily voltage section](#maximum-recommended-daily-voltage).

 4. Set primary timings to 16-20-20-40 (tCL-tRCD-tRP-tRAS) and tCWL to 16.
    * Most ICs need loose tRCD and/or tRP, so I recommend 20.